kimbstocker/RubyTerminalApp/README.md

 - See the first question of the quiz.
 - The user will then need to enter their answer.
-- If the user enter anything other than a number, they will be prompted with a message that the answer entered is invalid and they should enter a different answer that contain a number only.
-- If the user enter a valid answer (a number), they will see if their answer is right or wrong as well as the next question of the quiz.
-They will also see an option to quit (enter q to quit) the program at each displayed question.
+- Once answer is entered, the user will see if their answer is right or wrong as well as the next question of the quiz.
 - This process will be repeated for a total of 10 questions.
 - After answering the 10th question, the user will see their score card.
+- If the user hit the perfect score 10/10, they will be praised with a message.
+- If the user is on top of the leaderboard, they will also be notified with a message.
+All user scores are stored in the program even it the user exit the program and reentered.
 - They will also see option to save the score card if they finish all 10 questions ("yes" or "no" options).
 This option will not be displayed when the user quit in the middle of the quiz.
 - If the user choose to save the scorecard as a file, (they must enter "yes".
-If they enter anything other than "yes" or "no", an error message will pop up and ask them to enter either "yes" or "no" only) a file will be created and saved in the "Scorecards" folder and a message with the file location will be displayed to the user.
+If they enter anything other than "yes" or "no" or "q" to quit, an error message will pop up and ask them to enter either "yes", "no" or "q" only) a file will be created and saved in the "scorecards" folder and a message with the file location will be displayed to the user.
-- The user will then see options to go to the next level (enter the level number 1 or 2 or 3) or to quit the program (enter q to quit).
-Any input other than 1,2,3,q will return an error message that tells the user to choose the valid input only.
+- The user will then see options to replay the game or to quit the program.
 - The program continue to run unless the user chose "q" to exit the program.
 ## Features
 ### Feature 1: The Quiz